oracle-livelabs/apex/shopping-cart/9-chat-assistant/chat-assistant.md

 - Create Dynamic Actions for Text Generation using AI.

 - Add a chat assistant to handle product-related enquiries.

+>*Note: Before beginning this lab, ensure that AI is configured.*

 ## Task 1: Configure AI Attributes